Binyamina-Giv'at Ada: Giv'at Ada

 Giv'at Ada, 'Ada Heights', named for Baron Edmond James de Rothschild's wife Adelheid/Adélaïde (Ada), was established in 1903 by eight families from Zikhron Ya'akov.
 Giv'at Ada was established as an agricultural Moshava.
 The main farming branches were field crops and vegetables, and later grapes.

 Merger

 The two local councils, Binyamina and Givat Ada, were merged into one authority as part of an initiative by the Ministry of the Interior regarding the unification of local authorities in Israel.
 The unification was carried out in 2003 as part of the plan for the revival of the Israeli economy.
 From the beginning, there was an intention to unite the three settlements into one authority: Zichron Ya'akov, Binyamina, and Givat Ada.
 Finally it was decided in the Knesset on July 31, 2003, to unify Binyamina and Givat Ada only.

-On 13 October, 2024, a Hezbollah drone attacked a military base of the Golani Brigade near the town, killing 4 IDF personnel and injuring 67 people, with several critically wounded.
+On 13 October 2024, a Hezbollah drone attacked a military base of the Golani Brigade near the town, killing 4 IDF personnel and injuring 67 people, with several critically wounded.

+Archaeology

+In June 2026, archaeologists engaged in a salvage dig on the outskirts of Binyamina discovered two intact 1,700-year old marble busts depicting Roman figures, one of them possibly Lycurgus.